Genealogy Webinar Request

 Dive Deeper into Researching Your Ontario Ancestors

 Dive deeper into researching your Ontario ancestors by exploring records beyond birth, marriage, and death registrations.
-Delve into resources that shed light on land ownership, house histories, and your ancestor’s position within their community.
+Dig into resources that shed light on land ownership, house histories, and your ancestor’s position within their community.
 A more detailed picture of your family’s past can reveal not just where they lived but how they lived.

 All Kinds of Loyalists